 Sewer lines and wastewater operations increased and was subsequently treated and rehabilitated.
 As water connections improved, so did the stability of the business; and this allowed the company to offer its water and wastewater services to areas outside Metro Manila.
-Now, Manila Water has established water and wastewater service partnerships in Laguna, Pampanga, Boracay and Cebu, as well as international ventures with Vietnam.
+Now, Manila Water has established water and wastewater service partnerships in Laguna, Pampanga, Boracay and Cebu, as well as international ventures in Vietnam.
 The company is now internationally recognized through its corporate governance efforts as well as its business stability, as a proud example of success through the Filipino values of diligence and ingenuity.

-Manila Water’s rehabilitation program was driven by a single principle: care for the customer.
-The company divided the East Zone into business areas, assigning Territory Managers and Customer Care specialists for each; its sole purpose is to understand the customer’s water concerns and to respond to these directly and efficiently.
+Manila Water's rehabilitation program was driven by a single principle: care for the customer.
+The company divided the East Zone into business areas, assigning Territory Managers and Customer Care specialists for each.
+Its sole purpose is to understand the customer's water concerns and to respond to these directly and efficiently.

-Of the 6 million residents in the East Zone, 1.7 million come from impoverished families who cannot apply for water connections simply because they have no land they can call their own.
+Of the over 6 million residents served in the East Zone, 1.7 million come from impoverished families who cannot apply for water connections simply because they have no land they can call their own.
 To address this, Manila Water established the Tubig Para Sa Barangay (TPSB) program in 1998.
-Assisted by both government and non-government organizations, the company eased land title requirements for these communities, and provided them water services that are 1/3 of the normal cost.
+Assisted by both government and non-government organizations, the company eased land title requirements for these communities, and provided them water services that are a third of the normal cost.
 For the first time, these families could go about their lives without worrying about water ever again.

-Manila Water sustained this effort by establishing partners, or kasanggas among community and barangay leaders.
-By empowering these stakeholders as being directly responsible for the welfare of their community, key issues like sanitation, health, and livelihood due to water supply was discussed and tackled decisively.
+Manila Water sustained this effort by establishing partners, or kasanggas, among community and barangay leaders.
+By empowering these stakeholders as being directly responsible for the welfare of their community, key issues like sanitation, health, and livelihood due to water supply were discussed and tackled decisively.
 A memorable example was 2009’s Typhoon Ondoy disaster, where Manila Water and their kasanggas braved the storm to save lives and provided potable water to its victims almost immediately.

 Advocacy for the Environment